 Is it a good time to become a UI designer?

-There's no doubt that 2020 was a challenging year, and it's safe to say that, with a certain degree of trepidation, we're all into 2021.
+There's no doubt that 2022 is a challenging year, and it's safe to say that, with a certain degree of trepidation, we're all about 2023.
 If you're considering a career change, you're most likely thinking if it's a good time to do it now.
 Above all, you want to ensure that your new industry can provide job security—especially amid the ongoing coronavirus pandemic.
 Before looking at why and how to become a UI designer, let's first discuss whether UI designers are still in demand and how COVID-19 has had an influence on the industry.

 Are UI designers in demand at present?
 How to Become a UI Designer?